jakubzahumensky/microscopy_analysis/README.md

 #### extracted from the file names: \newline

 The names of the following parameters are set as default in the *Naming scheme* field of the *Quantify* macro dialog window.
 They should be changed to reflect the actual names of the user's files.
-Make sure that the number of comma-separated fields is the same in the file names and the *Naming scheme* input.
+Make sure that the number of comma-separated fields in the *Naming scheme* input is the same as in the actual file names.
 Here, the parameters are explained as an example for microscopy images of yeast cells.

 - **strain** - the strain of the used yeast
 - **medium** - medium in which the cells were cultivated